dpkmhn/Expense-Tracker/README.md

 # Expense Tracker
-A full stack personal expense tracker with all CRUD functionalities developed using ASP.NET Core MVC and
+A full stack personal expense tracker with all CRUD functionalities.

 ## Tools and Technologies used